About the research:

 The subjective data on a global scale shown in the survey sheds light on the values and peculiarities of Brazil’s current situation.
 The study compared the evolution of Brazilians’ perceptions to those of 124 countries in some of the most sensitive issues of the current scenario: fear of violence, disbelief in the political system and lack of confidence in the State.
 These figures place Brazil as second to last in each of these issues among all countries surveyed in 2017, the worst result in the Brazilian series.

-The study also showed that 68% feel unsafe walking at night in their home area in Brazil; just 14% believe in the honesty of elections and 82% do not trust the Federal Government.
+The study also showed that 68% feel unsafe walking at night in their neighbourhood in Brazil; just 14% believe in the honesty of elections and 82% do not trust the Federal Government.
 Only Afghanistan ranks worse in the first two issues, and Bosnia in the last.
 These figures help us understand the priority given to safety, the lack of transparency in the electoral process and the breakdown of the State in the current Brazilian political moment.

 The renewal of traditional political scenarios, seen in the first round of the 2018 elections, can be understood from the 86% disapproval rate of Brazilian political leaders.
 It was not only the highest disapproval rate on the planet last year, but also the highest in the historical series examined in more than 733 cases (number of countries times years surveyed).
 That is, a record in the global series for this decade.